TAMULib/IRIIIFService/DEPLOYING.md

 ## Packaging

-IRIIIFService build is done with [Maven](https://maven.apache.org/).
+IR IIIF Service build is done with [Maven](https://maven.apache.org/).
 The build is configured with [pom.xml](https://github.com/TAMULib/IRIIIFService/blob/master/pom.xml).

+### Maven build arguments

 * ```-DskipTests``` will skip tests.
 * ```-Dspring.config.location=file:/var/ir-iiif-service/config/``` will configure the external configuration directory for development using `spring-boot:run`.

 **Ending trailing slash is required for spring.config.location**

 The external configuration directory is where an application.yml file can be added to override default properties.
-When packaging the application define `config.uri`, which will template context.xml file with the `spring.config.location` system variable for container deployment.
+When packaging the application, define `config.uri`.
+This will template context.xml file with the `spring.config.location` system variable for container deployment.

 When running for development define `spring.config.location` to externalize the configuration.